FunkyPotato7/project-backend/README.md

 This project serves as a backend and is under development, so it has very small (really very) functional.

-Currently, you can only get some users from mongo database, but you need login into the server.
+Currently, you can only get some information from mongo database, but you need login into the server.

 Here is a credential of existing user: